Raman Engine

-Raman Engine is a Bipropellant Rocket engine manufactured by Skyroot Aerospace that will be used in its Vikram family of rockets.
+Raman Engine is a bipropellant rocket engine manufactured by Skyroot Aerospace that will be used in its Vikram family of rockets.
 It is named after Indian Nobel laureate Sir C.V.
 Raman.

 Description

-It uses UDMH and NTO as its propellant which makes it a Hypergolic Engine.
+It uses UDMH and NTO hypergolic propellants.
 Its injector plate is completely 3D printed.
-This engine will be used in a cluster of 4 in the Vikram 1 rocket which can produce a thrust of 3.4 kN each producing 850 N of thrust, which is low compared to many other rocket engines, but is required for precise orbit adjustments.
+This engine will be used in a cluster of 4 in the fourth stage of the Vikram 1 rocket, which can produce a thrust of 3.4 kN each producing 850 N of thrust, which is lower than many other rocket engines, but is required for precise orbit adjustments.